 As teachers review the assessment data, adjustments will be made in instruction and planning.
-Differentiated instruction will allow students to access the same classroom curriculum by providing entry points, learning tasks, and outcomes based on student needs.
+Differentiated instruction will allow students to access the same classroom curriculum by providing entry points, learning

+School improvement Grant 1003(g) tasks, and outcomes based on student needs.
 The integration of technology to be a valuable tool in helping teachers differentiate instruction for students based on their individual needs.

-Elements necessary for a supportive transition to high school are personalization, academic assistance, and instruction content practice and support.

-Personalization

-A positive school climate where students and adults know each other well and where adults express care and concern for students' well-being, intellectual growth, and educational success is a key motivational element in the learning process for adolescents.
+2010-2013 Elements necessary for a supportive transition to high school are personalization, academic assistance, and instruction content practice and support.
+Timeline: Years 1-3 Personalization A positive school climate - where students and adults know each other well and where adults express care and concern for students' well-being, intellectual growth, and educational success - is a key motivational element in the learning process for adolescents.
 Feeling connected to teachers and classmates is a factor that influences student attendance and persistence.

-Assistance for students who enter high school with poor academic skills

-Large numbers of students enter urban high schools poorly prepared for academic success.
+2010-2013 Assistance for students who enter high school with poor academic skills Large numbers of students enter urban high schools poorly prepared for academic success.
 Simply transitioning to high school, with all of its social and academic complexities, leaves many students, especially those who are less academically successful, feeling lost and anonymous and often results in feelings of alienation.
 These problems may be exacerbated for ninth-graders leaving behind the more family-like environment of middle school.

-The summer Bridge Program will begin in July 2011.
+July 2011-13 The summer Bridge program will begin in July 2011.
 Ninth graders will begin their school year five days earlier than other students.
 Counselors and teachers will meet with rising ninth grade students and their parents over the summer prior to school to engage in academic planning.
 Team building activities, goal setting, and an overall introduction to the high school will help to build a foundation for their new high school experience.
 The students will meet and work with their academic teachers and have an accelerated overview of what they will be studying during the first quarter with explanations about how their learning connects to future academic requirements and opportunities beyond high school.

-Improving instructional content and practice

-Technology plays a fundamental role in changing teaching and learning and preparing our students to live and work in the 21st century.
+2010-2013 Timeline: Years 1-3 Improving instructional content and practice Technology plays a fundamental role in changing teaching and learning and preparing our students to live and work in the 21st century.
 Technology can be used for practical and contextual solutions, including: providing access to engaging and rigorous digital content, improving teacher effectiveness, using real-time, on-going data to individualize instruction, creating data and accountability systems to measure student and system performance and developing supportive communities that foster the home, school and community connection.